phenoscape/charaparser-unsupervised/README.md

 ** getPOSptn
 given a list of words, chech each of them in the WordPOS holder, find its POS tag, and returns a string with letters representing the POS tags.
 If the POS tag is not known for a word, use "?" to represent it.

+** tag sentence with modifier and tag (tagSentWMT) leading -ly words in modifers are removed

 Data Holder